/Teaching/System Level Programming/Assignments/A6

 Do not use C code for this task, only inline assembly!

-Task B: Implement a function executing a syscall in assembly (5 Points)
+Task B: Implement a function syscall in assembly (5 Points)

-In this part, your task is to implement the function fsize in assembly in order to get to know the receiving end of a function call.
-This function subsequently issues the fstat system call where we are interested in the size of the file.
+In this part, your task is to implement a small function in assembly in order to get to know the receiving end of a function call.

-Use x86 64-bit assembly to implement the function in b_callee/sysv_abi.S.
-Follow the System V AMD64 64-bit calling convention like in the previous task for the implementation of the function and take care to e.g. save and restore registers as required.
-You are not allowed to call functions in the assembly file, only syscalls.
+Use x86 64-bit assembly to implement the following function in b_callee/sysv_abi.S.
+Follow the System V AMD64 64-bit calling convention like in the previous task and take care to e.g. save and restore registers as required.

 }